ErpNetDocs/winclient/introduction/workspace-customization/overview.md

 ![Regions](pictures/regions.png)

 The Panels are a number of preset fields grouped together.
 They are semantic units, where you can insert or get information.
-You can see them in a System Form, hidden, or behind other panels (with their fields hidden).
+You can find them in a System Form - visible, hidden, or visible but behind other panels (with their fields hidden).

 ![Panels](pictures/panels.png)